 Chemistry and Physics Were Moderate, and Math was Lengthy

-In terms of difficulty, this paper can be rated three out of five.
-Students did not face any technical issues on the first day.
-The paper pattern was similar to last year’s, with questions based on statements, matching lists, single correct answers, and numerical values.
+The paper can be rated three out of five for difficulty.
+Students did not encounter any technical issues on the first day.
+The paper pattern was similar to last year’s, with questions based on statements, matching lists, single correct, and numerical values.

 Must Read:- JEE Main 2026 Session 1 Exam: Know Important Do’s & Don’ts for the Exam

-The Chemistry paper was moderate.
-The calculations in Section B were difficult, resulting in more time consumption than usual for solving the questions.
-Based on NCERT topics, 52 percent of the questions were from the 11th-class syllabus and 48 percent from the 12th-class syllabus.
+The Chemistry paper in the morning shift was moderate.
+The calculations in Section B were difficult, making it more time-consuming to complete the questions.
+According to NCERT topics, 52% of the questions were from the 11th-grade syllabus and 48% from the 12th-grade syllabus.

 The questions covered almost the entire syllabus, with two questions each from chemical bonding, salt analysis, aromatic compounds, and mole concepts.
 One question each appeared from all other topics.